thegooddocsproject/templates/logging/about-logging.md

 ### The Logging example section

-Having good log file examples make it easier to debug problems when on-call.
+Having good log file examples makes it easier to debug problems when on-call.
 Always include descriptions of the content in a log file to make it easier to solve problems.

 ### The Log properties section